vsoch/vsoch.github.io/_posts/2018/2018-03-03-deepvariant.md

 <ol class="custom-counter">
     <li>The documentation that was referenced with the resource with regard to how to request a particular "config" manifest was misleading.
 There was no version 1.0 or container.image manifest easily findable that I could figure out.
 I could only intuit that some versions were missing based on error reports.</li>
-    <li>On many occassions it was a "guess and hope for the best" sort of deal.
+    <li>On many occasions it was a "guess and hope for the best" sort of deal.
 With unclear documentation, my best option is to try all possible combinations of things, and try to put myself in the designers of the API shoes to guess what would be logical to have.</li>
     <li>here was conflict between what header, and then value for the header, would give me what I wanted.
-Should I specifiy an `Accept` with a manifest version, or the `Docker-Content-Digest` or both?
+Should I specify an `Accept` with a manifest version, or the `Docker-Content-Digest` or both?
 Or something else entirely?</li>
     <li>There was an additional variable in a returned response (config) that should have given me a `sha256` sum to specify a digest that I wanted, and return the config.
 It didn't.</li>
 </ol>